jeff-rx/ICT4D/README.md

-# ICT4D
-ICT 4 Development, project at VU 2023
+# ICT 4 Development, project at VU, May 2023, Group 18.

-VoiceXML Malaria Information Helpline
+##VoiceXML Malaria Information Helpline
 This repository contains the source code for a VoiceXML-based Malaria Information Helpline.
 It provides users with information about malaria, its symptoms, prevention methods, treatment options, and more.

-Prerequisites
+##Prerequisites
 A VoiceXML interpreter or platform that supports VoiceXML 2.0 Internet access to retrieve audio files referenced in the code Getting Started